wgrathwohl/GWG_release/README.md

 # Datasets for EBM training can be found at:
 https://github.com/jmtomczak/vae_vampprior/tree/master/datasets

+If you would like access to the protein data please contact me at wgrathwohl@gmail.com, they are quite large and don't fit here :(

-# To traing a binary EBM run:
+# To train a binary EBM run:

 ```
 python pcd_ebm_ema.py --save_dir $DIR} \